-Boss already knew Holker's daughter, Weslie, before they started dating, having met her on set, but she says she cautiously didn't include Boss in mother-daughter time until about six months into their relationship.
+Boss already knew Weslie, having met her on set, before he started dating the child's mom, but Holker said she cautiously didn't include her boyfriend in mother-daughter time until about six months into their relationship.

 "Eventually it grew to where it is now—it's like she has a second daddy," she told Dance Spirit.
 "Their relationship is so beautiful, it makes me want to cry.
 She loves him so much, and he is such a good example of what a man should be."

 Boss and Holker got married on Dec.
-10, 2013, at Nigel Lythgoe's Villa San Juliette Vineyard and Winery in Paso Robles, Calif., because SYTYCD peeps really did become a second family for both, even before they joined forces to have their own family.
-They had six former show contestants in the wedding party, including Travis Wall as one of two bridesmen on Holker's side, while Comfort Fedoke was a bridesmaid for the groom (a groomaid?).
+10, 2013, at SYTYCD co-creator Nigel Lythgoe's Villa San Juliette Vineyard and Winery in Paso Robles, Calif.
+They had six former contestants in the wedding party, including Travis Wall as one of two bridesmen on Holker's side, while Comfort Fedoke was an attendant (a groomaid?) on Boss' side.

-Holker went back for another season of DWTS six months later, but decided season 23 would be her last.
-Boss, in addition to his Ellen gig, was a team captain on SYTYCD in 2015 and started a clothing line, Boss Empire.
-The couple also, although they don't make a habit of performing professionally together, eventually decided that they could mix business with pleasure, signing on to host Disney's Fairy Tale Weddings in 2018.
+Holker went back for another season of DWTS six months later, but decided that would be her last.
+Boss, in addition to his Ellen gig, was a team captain on SYTYCD in 2015, started a clothing line, Boss Empire, and hosted Disney's Fairy Tale Weddings with his wife in 2018.

-For Boss's birthday in 2019, Holker bought a bus bench ad for her husband in North Hollywood, so he would see it every day when he goes to work on Ellen.
+For Boss's 37th birthday in 2019, Holker bought a bus bench ad for her husband in North Hollywood, so he would see it on his way to work at Ellen in nearby Burbank, Calif.
 "You make our family laugh and smile everyday," she wrote on Instagram, "and I wanted a gift that showed the kind of love our family shares so it only seemed right!
 A bus stop bench!
-I hope that every time you pass this your reminded of our love and giggle a little."
+I hope that every time you pass this your [sic] reminded of our love and giggle a little."